 It’s summer.
 Bright blue skies, puffy cotton candy-like clouds, and colorful flowers abound in gardens everywhere.
 This description is also a metaphor for the mindset and optimism of entrepreneurs.
 And in that mindset, like an approaching hurricane for your garden, lies danger not yet encountered.
 In fact, even serial entrepreneurs make minor mistakes that wreak hurricane-like havoc on their carefully planted business.
-You need a contingency plan for health and safety prior to a hurricane, and you need a contingency plan for when things go wrong, or you’ll never be able to scale up your business.
+You need a contingency plan for health and safety prior to a hurricane, and you need a contingency plan for when things go wrong, or you’ll never be able to be successful scaling up your business.

 The approach of detailed business contingency planning is one for growing an established business.
 I won’t address that in this blog as the pattern I’ve seen is that so few entrepreneurs and their business make it to the established, growing stage.
 I’ve seen many get stuck at $15-50mm in revenue while struggling to break past their growth barriers.
 My advice here is targeted to those companies.
 If your business is larger, let this be a reminder of the contingency basics.
 And, if you have a larger business that doesn’t have contingency planning in place, let this be a warning.

 I recommend intervening with contingency planning as early as possible in your business lifecycle; otherwise, there may be no need for discussion of your growing, established business.
 That’s because you’ve either created a job for yourself (rather than a business) or your business failed in the operational hurricane and your roots were never fully established.